hl7ch/ch-lab-order/input/pagecontent/case-studies-english.md

 #### Suspicion of deep vein thrombosis case study

-A patient, Tobias Timmermann, presents to Dr. med.
-Marc Mustermann at the Olten group practice on 09.03.2016.
-He verbally identifies himself via his master data as   Tobias Timmermann, 01.01.1984.
-He reports unclear leg pain in the left lower leg as well as simultaneously occurring respiratory pain and cough.
-The doctor carries out the anamnesis and physical examination and prescribes the following laboratory parameters:
+The patient Tobias Timmermann presents to Dr. Marc Mustermann in the Olten group practice.
+He identifies himself verbally via his master data as Tobias Timmermann, born on 01.01.1984.
+He reports unclear leg pain in the left lower leg as well as respiratory pain and coughing occurring at the same time.
+The doctor takes a medical history and performs a physical examination and orders the following laboratory parameters:

-* Blood cell count incl. differentiation
+* Blood count incl. differentiation
 * CRP
 * D-dimer